This tutorial will give you a thorough tour of the Writer's Help 2.0 gradebook. Here's what we'll cover:

 - Submission brings up a student's completed assignment.

-- Details as to when the student started and submitted the assignment.
+- Date column shows when a student submitted the assignment.

 - If the assignment due date has not passed, Retry allows a student to retake the assignment for a new grade.